 Specifically, hydro dams do not involve lost work because they are powered by water going downhill, making hydro (hydro dam electricity) a true clean energy.
 But what about the evaporation process that makes the rain, which runs into rivers to power the hydro dam.
 Certainly, the evaporation process involves lost work but this is work lost by nature not man.

-Let me explain: The sun’s rays cause the water in the ocean in evaporate and this involves lost work but it is abuse of the sun's energy by nature.
+Let me explain: The atmosphere’s energy (sun’s rays help) cause the water in the ocean in evaporate and this involves lost work but it is abuse of the atmosphere's energy by nature.
 The water then forms raindrops and that lost work is never recovered when rain falls, because it was lost in the evaporation process and can never be regained during the nucleation of the raindrops.
 So lost work even occurs in nature and this helps keep nature balanced.